 Two-step verification is a security feature in MyChart designed to help Ballad Health keep your patient information as secure as possible.

 If you desire, you can turn this feature off by logging into your MyChart account.
 Select "My Account" and then "Security Settings."
 If you require assistance, you can call the Consumer Call Center team at 1-866-517-5873.

 New passwords must be at least 8 characters and contain at least one capital letter, one number and one special symbol.

 Once you reset your password, you cannot use a previous one.

 Children under 18 are not able to have their own MyChart account.
 As their parent or guardian, you can gain access to their account by submitting a child proxy access form.
-This form can be obtained from a Ballad Health provider or by calling Ballad Health's Consumer Call Center at 1-866-517-5873.
+This form can be obtained from a Ballad Health provider, on our Manage Your Family’s Care with MyChart page or by calling Ballad Health's Consumer Call Center at 1-866-517-5873.